 The result?
 More sales.

-But there are also benefits for customers:
+However, there are also benefits for the customers: